jtompkins/rehash/README.md

 })
 ```

+Update the state by calling one of your actions, which are provided to your
+connected component as a React `prop`.
+Data is provided via the `mapToProps`
-`mapToProps` handles extracting the values the component cares about from the
+function, which handles extracting the values the component cares about from the
 app's shared state.
 It's passed the full state and needs to return an object.

 To connect the store instance to React, use the `Provider` component: